Category Archives: Covenant

 The church is finding out how this biblical approach would have worked as it applies it to the homosexual marriage issue.
 When a church follows God’s precepts, whole families will leave the church in order to support their homosexual family member.
 While these families think they are demonstrating love for a family member bent on sin they merely succeed at cementing their loved one into their reprobate condition.
 In so doing, these family members should feel the pain of separation from the body of Christ.
 They should sense a tug toward the world and away from God for choosing an unrepentant family member over obedience to the Word of God and fellowship with the family of God.
 Jesus said he came not to bring peace but a sword that would divide families.
 Why?
 Because some would prove to be children of God while others would remain children of Satan.
 This inevitably drives a wedge between even the closest of family members.
 Every regenerate soul has felt the rejection of this separation.
 Every regenerate soul has felt the familial attachment die with unrepentant family members.

 The church can still get this right.
 The church must get this right.
 God says, “Do not be bound together with unbelievers.”
+Love them, share the gospel with them, but do not be bound together with unbelievers.

 Does God Actually Hate Divorce?